-The course will be comprised of 3 units.
-For each unit, students will earn points for attendance and participation, take an in-class exam, take online chapter quizzes, complete a peer tutoring quiz and a writing assignment intended to engage the student with empirical research in diverse subfields of psychology.
+The course is comprised of 3 units.
+For each unit, students will earn points for attendance and participation.
+For units 1 & 2 students will take an in-class exam, do online chapter quizzes, do reading assignments intended to engage the student with empirical research in diverse subfields of psychology and complete in-class assignments.
+For unit 3, students will work on a project and presentation.